Version for the visually impaired

 Nizhny Novgorod region

-Nizhny Novgorod is the capital of sunsets Sunset at 15:44
+Nizhny Novgorod is the capital of sunsets Sunset at 15:27

 Getting to know Nizhny Novgorod

-What are the places you must visit in Nizhny Novgorod?
+Places you must visit in Nizhny Novgorod

 When coming to any city, no matter how progressive and fashionable you are, you cannot do without a traditional cultural programme and classic attractions.
 After all, you can’t go to Paris and not look at the Eiffel Tower, avert your eyes from the Colosseum in Rome, or walk past the Hermitage in St. Petersburg.
 Nizhny Novgorod also has a fair number of places, without which it is unlikely that a trip to the city will be counted as having took place.
 At the very least, it is necessary to check the I Was Here box.
 We humbly present for your attention the most classic sights, without which Nizhny is not Nizhny.